microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_configure.md

 ### LANGUAGES

 Specifies the programming languages your project uses.
-This can influence environment variables and other settings that the configuration process uses.

-## Implicit Options

-TODO: Implicit options to configure script

 ## Examples